jeremyzyang/engagement_that_sells/README.md

 # engagement_that_sells

+Update:
+  - notebook 1: added figure 2 and A.4; moved figures in notebook 4 here
+  - notebook 3: added figures 5,6; moved figures in notebook 6 here
+  - notebook 4: deleted, content moved to notebook 1
+  - notebook 5: renamed to robustness check
+  - notebook 6: deleted, content moved to notebook 3

-The code contains 6 Jupyter notebooks in R, each performing a main subtask. *To-do: add Python notebooks on model training.* <br/>
+The code contains 4 Jupyter notebooks in R, each performing a main subtask. *To-do: add Python notebooks on model training.* <br/>

 Data is stored in tiktok.RData.

 1. Summary statistics

 Input data: data used for model construction (model_construction) and evaluation (model_evaluation, search). <br/>
-Output data: summary statistics reported in the main text.
+Output data: summary statistics reported in the main text and Appendix F.

 <!-- 2.
 Model training
 Input data: data used for model construction (model_construction.csv) and raw video data.